-Spring, pond, stream, or well water that is turbid (cloudy or containing particles) must be boiled for five minutes before using it for drinking; making ice, juice or baby formula; or washing foods.
+Spring, pond, stream or well water that is turbid (cloudy or containing particles) must be boiled for five minutes before using it for drinking; making ice, juice or baby formula; or washing fruits or vegetables.

-Chlorine or any other reasonably available disinfectant will not work adequately when water is turbid.
-The chlorine cannot always penetrate suspended particles, which may not get rid of organisms that cause diseases.
+Chlorine or any other disinfectant will not work well when water is turbid.
+The chlorine cannot always go through the suspended particles and may not get rid of organisms that cause sickness.

 |wATER vOLUME||LIQUID BLEACH*|